ikotarac/redux-scope/README.md

 ✨ No matter where you import and use your selectors, you always pass the root state, no need to pass the substate selector manually.

-✨ The mechanism of nesting scopes using `connectScope` makes sure all selectors remain connected to the right part of the state.
-Neat! 🔬
+✨ The mechanism of nesting scopes using `connectScope` makes sure all selectors remain connected to the right part of the state 🔬

 ✨ Your modules do not need to know where their reducer will be mounted, thus you get enhanced modularity.